 That’s kind of been my guiding principle from the beginning.

 I grew up in a big, close Irish-Catholic family with first-ballot Hall of Fame parents and siblings to match.
 We lived in El Segundo, a little town in Southern California on the coast in between Manhattan Beach and LAX.
 El Segundo was and still is a baseball town, and that was the prevailing passion of my childhood.
+Both of my parents were educators.
 What a gift to be raised in that environment.

 Coonan kids 60s (2).jpeg